Meet our Faculty & Staff

 Dr. Maureen Hawkins retired in 2022.
 Her research interests are Irish Literature, esp.
 18th and 19th-century drama, Irish History and Culture, Drama, esp.
 19th-century, modern and contemporary, World Literature, Gender, Race, Ethnic and Class Discourse, Postcolonial Studies, esp.
 Drama.

-Dr. Goldie Morgentaler (Professor Emerita) retired in 2022.
+Professor Emerita Dr. Goldie Morgentaler retired in 2022.
 Her research interests are 19th-century British and American Literature, esp.
 Dickens, Austen, Melville, and Dickinson, Jewish and Jewish-American Literature, Traditional Ballad and Folklore.
-She is the author of a book on Dickens called Dickens and Heredity, and of numerous articles on Dickens and Victorian literature.
+She is the author of Dickens and Heredity, and of numerous articles on Dickens and Victorian literature.
 She is a past president of the Dickens Society.
 She is also the translator from Yiddish to English of much of Chava Rosenfarb’s work, including Rosenfarb’s epic Holocaust novel, The Tree of Life: A Trilogy of Life in the Lodz Ghetto.
-Her translations have won several awards including a Canadian Jewish Book Award and the Modern Language Association’s Prize for Yiddish Studies for the translation of Rosenfarb’s short story collection, Survivors.
+Her translations have won several awards including a Canadian Jewish Book Award and the Modern Language Association’s Prize for Yiddish Studies.
 She is also the editor of Rosenfarb’s poetry collection, Exile at Last.
-In 2019, she was awarded a Canadian Jewish Literary Prize for a collection of essays by Chava Rosenfarb entitled Confessions of a Yiddish Writer.
+In 2019, she was awarded a Canadian Jewish Literary Prize for a collection of essays by Chava Rosenfarb entitled Confessions of a Yiddish Writer and the 2024 Canadian Jewish Literary Award for In the Land of the Postscript: The Complete Short Stories of Chava Rosenfarb.